stephen-fox/mkobsd/examples/unattended-installation-bhyve-uefi-img/README.md

 1. Replace the placeholder SSH public key (the `BUH` string) with your own in [generic/install.site](generic/install.site)
 2. Execute [create.sh](create.sh)
+3. Save the contents of the above snippet in a vm-bhyve template file named "openbsd-uefi.conf"
+4. Execute `vm create -t openbsd-uefi example`
+5. Execute `vm install example example.img`
+6. Make sure to restart the VM after it finishes installing the OS.
+   This sucks, but there does not appear to be a good way to make vm-bhyve "eject" the img installer disk.
+Stopping the VM process with `vm poweroff example` will eject the installer.
+The install automation in this example halts the VM when the installer finishes.
+   Without this automation, the VM will reboot back into the installer in an endless loop

 ## How it works